Learn more about sessions scheduled in your area.

 Read more about the human rights milestones over the last 30 years of The Human Rights Code in Manitoba.

-The Executive Director will usually register the complaint within 10 days of the complaint being signed by the complainant.
-The Commission must serve the complaint on the respondent within 30 days of the complaint being registered.
+The Executive Director will register the complaint within approximately 10 days of you signing it.
+We will formally serve the complaint on the respondent and will usually request a formal response to the allegations within 30 days of the date it is served.